Prathee11/Prathee11/README.md

 - 👋 Hi, I’m Pratheebha Thiyagarajan
-- 👀 I’m interested in learning codes
+- 🥰 I’m interested in learning codes
-- 🌱 I’m currently pursuing my bachelor degree in Information Technology
+- 📚I’m currently pursuing my bachelor degree in Information Technology
-- 💞️ I’m looking to collaborate on coding beginners
+- 🤝I’m looking to collaborate on coding beginners
 - 📫 You can reach me on pratheebha1111@gmail.com

 <!---